 - Fill in the weight of your patient.

 - Input the patient's current level of FT4 (thyroxine).
-It is needed to determine if we are dealing with clinical or subclinical hypothyroidism (SCH).
+It is needed to determine if we deal with clinical or subclinical hypothyroidism (SCH).
 Usually, patients with SCH require lower doses.

 - Check the presence of heart disease in your patient.

-You'll get an immediate result - the dose that your patient should receive.
-Remember that some patients need to get there by gradually increasing the dosage.
+You'll get an immediate result of the dose that your patient should receive.
+Remember that some patients need to get there slowly by gradually increasing the dosage.

-Subclinical hypothyroidism is the main variation of the disease, where we observe a high TSH level and normal T3 and T4 levels.
+Subclinical hypothyroidism is the main disease's variation, where we observe high TSH level and normal T3 and T4 levels.
 A patient can complain of symptoms, but it is not necessary to state the diagnosis.

-In that case, whether or not to start levothyroxine treatment should be considered every day.
-Another group of patients requiring this evaluation are pregnant women or women planning a baby.
+Those are the situations when we should consider starting a dose of levothyroxine every day.
+Another group of patients requiring treatment are pregnant women or women planning a baby.

-Whether treated or not, subclinical hypothyroidism is a yellow flag that should put a patient on the 'regular thyroid laboratory tests' list.
+Whether treated or not, subclinical hypothyroidism is a yellow flag that should put a patient on a 'regular thyroid laboratory tests' list.